-- 1. The development and publication of 'EAAP Guidelines' by the Panel that must be taken into account by NEMMCO in preparing the EAAP (clause 3.7B(m) of the Panel's Draft Rule); and - 2.
-The development and publication of 'GELF Guidelines' by NEMMCO that must be taken into account by Scheduled Generators in preparing their GELFs (clause 3.7B(i) of the Panel's Draft Rule).
+- 1. The development and publication of 'EAAP Guidelines' by the Panel that must be taken into account by NEMMCO in preparing the EAAP (clause 3.7B(m) of the Panel's proposed Rule); and - 2.
+The development and publication of 'GELF Guidelines' by NEMMCO that must be taken into account by Scheduled Generators in preparing their GELFs (clause 3.7B(i) of the Panel's proposed Rule).

-As discussed in Chapter 2, the Commission has made the following amendments to the Panel's proposed Rule in relation to the EAAP:
+As discussed in Chapter 3, the Commission's draft Rule contained the following amendments to the Panel's proposed Rule in relation to the EAAP:

 - 1. NEMMCO rather than the Panel will be required to develop the EAAP Guidelines.
-The EAAP Guidelines will also now include the information that was to be provided in the GELF Guidelines under the Panel's proposed Rule (clause 3.7B(l) of the draft Rule); - 2.
-NEMMCO will be required to publish the EAAP Guidelines by 30 June 2009 (clause 3.7B(q) of the draft Rule);
+The EAAP Guidelines will also now include the information that was to be provided in the GELF Guidelines under the Panel's proposed Rule; - 2.
+Savings and transitional rules to allow NEMMCO to begin preparing for the development of the first EAAP Guidelines, prior to the Rule's commencement date; - 3.
+NEMMCO will be required to publish the first EAAP Guidelines by 30 June 2009; - 4.
+In preparing its EAAP Guidelines, NEMMCO will be required to comply with the 'EAAP Principles';

-- 3. In preparing its EAAP Guidelines, NEMMCO will be required to comply with the 'EAAP Principles' (clause 3.7B(n) of the draft Rule).
-The EAAP Principles have been inserted into clause 3.7B(b) of the draft Rule by the Commission; - 4.
-NEMMCO will be required to have regard to the likely costs incurred by Scheduled Generators in providing inputs to the EAAP compared to the likely benefits from the use of that information in the EAAP, when NEMMCO considers what information is required from Scheduled Generators (clause 3.7B(g) of the draft Rule); - 5.
-NEMMCO will be required to publish its first quarterly EAAP by 31 December 2009 (clause 3.7B(d) of the draft Rule); and - 6.
-The Panel will be required to review the operation of the EAAP within three years of the publication of the first EAAP by NEMMCO (clause 3.7B(t) of the draft Rule).
+- 5. NEMMCO will be required to have regard to the likely costs incurred by Scheduled Generators in providing inputs to the EAAP compared to the likely benefits from the use of that information in the EAAP, when NEMMCO considers what information is required from Scheduled Generators; - 6.
+NEMMCO will be required to publish its first quarterly EAAP by 31 December 2009; and - 7.
+The Panel will be required to review the operation of the EAAP within three years of the publication of the first EAAP by NEMMCO.